Payum/Payum/docs/gateways/results.md

 };
 ```

-`Payum::capture()` already does this for `Redirect` and `PostRedirect` and returns a Symfony response, so most applications never write the `match` themselves.
-It redirects to the token's after URL when `next` is null, and throws for any other next action rather than reporting a payment as finished when it is not — dispatch the command yourself when you need to act on those.
+`Payum::capture()` already does this for `Redirect`, `PostRedirect` and `RenderTemplate` and returns a Symfony response, so most applications never write the `match` themselves.
+It redirects to the token's after URL when `next` is null, and throws for `Challenge` and `Poll` rather than reporting a payment as finished when it is not — dispatch the command yourself when you need to act on those.
+See [Templates](templates.md) for what a gateway has to declare before `RenderTemplate` will resolve.

 ### Status